-Now, after months of angst and fear, two COVID-19 vaccines are available, and more are coming.
+Now, after months of angst and fear, three COVID-19 vaccines are available, and more are coming.
 Supplies are limited, and not all Americans will be eligible for a few months, but this is a significant step in the right direction in helping to beat the virus and return to a more normal life.
 While many are eagerly awaiting their turn to receive the vaccinations, others may feel anxiety around the decision to vaccinate.

 UNC Health clinical psychologist Catherine Forneris, PhD, shares these three tips on how to cope with anxiety around vaccination.

 Fear and anxiety typically have three root causes, Dr. Forneris says: a “catastrophic misinterpretation of a physical symptom,” “fear of the unknown” or “making a negative prediction.”
 Here are some examples: